 Advocacy is Important

 Advocacy is active support for a cause – your museum, archive, library, historical society, or historic property.
-Without advocacy, collecting institutions are not at the table when decisions are made about funding, about regulations, about public policy, about taxes.
-Cultural organizations are affected in many ways by local government, state government and Congress.
+Without advocacy, collecting institutions are not at the table when decisions are made about funding, regulations, public policy, taxes, etc. Cultural organizations are affected in many ways by all levels of government: federal, state, and local.

 (adapted from the Virginia Association of Museums)